Atmosfair: Method

 Atmosfair has developed an emission calculator that calculates the different greenhouse gases emitted when travelling and translates them into a corresponding amount of carbon-dioxide based on their climate impact.
 For flights, the calculations are based on the departure and arrival airports as well as flight class and plane model.
 For cruises the defining factors are the type of ship, type of cabin and the number of days spent at sea.
 Calculations also include climate-relevant emissions other than carbon dioxide, such as nitrogen oxides and sooty particles, which contribute to the greenhouse effect, especially at high altitudes (e.g. through ozone buildup or condensation trails).
 According to a study led by the German Federal Ministry of the Environment, this accounts for a factor of 3–5, meaning that a liter of aviation fuel has a warming effect that is 3–5 times stronger as the effects of its carbon-dioxide emissions alone.

 The calculator is available on the Atmosfair website and free to use.
 After calculating their emissions, the customer can make a donation corresponding to the amount of emissions they want to offset.
 The corresponding amount of emissions will then be cut elsewhere through climate change mitigation projects.

-All projects run by Atmosfair exclusively supports climate change mitigation projects that fall within the Clean Development Mechanism (CDM, Kyoto protocol) and comply with the Gold Standard.
-Projects supported by Atmosfair therefore generate Gold Standard CERs (Certified Emissions Reductions) that are then retired accordingly.
+All projects run by Atmosfair exclusively support climate change mitigation projects that fall within the Clean Development Mechanism (CDM, Kyoto protocol) and comply with the Gold Standard.
+Projects supported by Atmosfair therefore generate Gold Standard CERs (Certified Emission Reductions) that are then retired accordingly.
 Atmosfair's policy does not provide for the inclusion of Verified Emission Reduction (VERs), as they do not require the liability of an external auditor.

 Beyond flights and cruise ships, Atmosfair also offers carbon offsets for events such as conferences or conventions (MICE).